mikelui/mikelui.github.io/_posts/2018-07-22-jekyll-nested-blocks.md

 Apparently, accordion blocks are not common enough in markdown (at least in *kramdown*) to warrant specific markdown syntax.
 Who'da thunk?

-If we wanted to add this brute force, we'd have the following plastered in each post using an accordion (per the Bootstrap example):
+If we add this brute force, we'll have the following plastered in each post using an accordion (per the Bootstrap example):

 ```html
 <div class="accordion" id="myaccordion">